 Five expenditure categories

-Institutions have flexibility in deciding how to use their grant, provided that the funds are used for the payment of current expenditures attributed to federally-sponsored research that falls within the following five categories:
+Institutions have flexibility in deciding how to use their grant, provided that the funds are used for the payment of current expenditures of indirect costs attributed to federally sponsored research that falls within the following five categories:

-- Management and administration of an institution's research enterprise
+- management and administration of the institution's research enterprise

 1. Research facilities